Tai-Hsien/Mesh_Labeler/README.md

 This program is originally developed to conveniently label/annotate dental mesh model.
 It can also work on any other type of mesh model.

 ------------
-Current version: 3.4
+Current version: 4.0

-* fixed the bug that always used the first celldata as active array
-* displayed the wireframe of mesh when rendering
+* removed the spline model
+* added brush mode
+* added a hotkey (L or l) to show/hide wireframe (default: show wireframe)
+* added "un-do" process (ctrl+z) in brush mode

 ------------

-1. Download installer from <https://www.dropbox.com/s/n9d4c9x5p7szopn/Mesh_Labeler3p4_Setup.exe?dl=0> (click "Download").
+1. Download installer from <https://www.dropbox.com/scl/fi/h0woxq1m3vyj54jbqhu1i/Mesh_Labeler4p0_Setup.exe?rlkey=8yzxdie6adtmqk135mggbgc1f&dl=0> (click "Download" on the top left).

-2. Execute **Mesh_Labeler3p4_Setup.exe** to install the program.
-You can find the shortcut of **Mesh Labeler** in Windows Start menu.
+2. Execute **Mesh_Labeler4p0_Setup.exe** to install the program.
+You can find the shortcut of **Mesh Labeler** in Windows Start menu (if it is installed for all user, you might need to search "Mesh Labeler" in the search bar).

 3. Once the program is launched, you will see the user interface, as shown below.